memgraph/docs/docs/import-data/files/cypherl.md

 ```

 Remember to replace `HOST` with [valid IP of the
-container](/memgraph/how-to-guides/work-with-docker#how-to-retrieve-a-docker-container-ip-address) and to define the
+container](/memgraph/how-to-guides/work-with-docker#how-to-retrieve-a-docker-container-ip-address)
-correct Memgraph Docker image you are using.
+and to define the correct Memgraph Docker image you are using as well as the
+correct path to the file.

 Below, you can find two examples of how to import data within the `.cypherl` file
 based on the complexity of your data: